rababnafemohamed/rababnafemohamed/README.md

 <h3 align="center">Hi 👋, I'm Rabab Mohamed Nafe</h3>
-<p align="center">I am a data scientist with a strong foundation in analytics and predictive modeling.
-My expertise lies in uncovering actionable insights through advanced data analysis techniques.
-With a deep understanding of predictive analytics, I excel at building models that anticipate trends, optimize decision-making, and drive business growth.
-I have solid experience and a passion for designing and optimizing incremental ETL pipelines using Python and cloud technologies in Azure and AWS.
-I specialize in developing scalable, efficient, and automated ETL workflows that ensure seamless data integration, transformation, and loading.
-My expertise includes working with modern data engineering tools such as Apache Airflow, dbt, and Spark to streamline data processing.
-I am also skilled in optimizing ETL performance, ensuring data quality, and implementing robust monitoring solutions to maintain reliable data pipelines.</p>
+<p align="center">Data scientist specializing in analytics and predictive modeling.
+Skilled in uncovering actionable insights through advanced data analysis, statistical modeling, and machine learning to drive business growth.

+Experienced in designing and optimizing incremental ETL pipelines using Python and cloud technologies in Azure and AWS.
+Proficient in building scalable, automated workflows with tools like Apache Airflow, dbt, and Spark to streamline data integration and transformation while ensuring data quality and performance.

+Strong background in data visualization and business intelligence using Power BI and Tableau.
+Expertise in creating interactive dashboards, performing exploratory data analysis, and translating complex data into meaningful insights.
+Proficient in SQL,  python, and data storytelling for data-driven decision-making.

+Technical skill set includes Python, SQL, machine learning, cloud computing (Azure, AWS), and big data technologies.
+Passionate about leveraging data-driven strategies to optimize processes and enhance decision-making.</p>

 - 📫 How to reach me **rababrsd@gmail.com**